Electric Blue Acara: Complete Care Guide (With Expert Tips)

 Aquarium Setup

-While you might have a perfect aquarium setup in mind for your new electric blue acara, your fish might have other plans.
+While you will have a perfect aquarium setup in mind for your new electric blue acara, your fish will have other plans.
 Like other cichlids, electric blues will rearrange the tank to how they like it, especially during spawning periods.

 Electric blue acaras are relatively large fish that enjoy their swimming space.
 They mainly stay towards the bottom of the tank but will venture into the upper middle portions at times.